nwisbeta/NHSWales-fhir-profiles/Guidance/FHIR-NamingConventions-(CodeSystem,ConceptMap,ValueSet).md

 The **URL** of the resource shall be in the form **[base URL]/[ResourceType]/[BusinessName]** e.g.
-* https&#58;//fhir.standards.cymru/CodeSystem/Ethnicity
+* https&#58;//fhir.standards.wales/CodeSystem/Ethnicity
-* https&#58;//fhir.standards.cymru/ValueSet/GenderIdentity
+* https&#58;//fhir.standards.wales/ValueSet/GenderIdentity
-* https&#58;//fhir.standards.cymru/ConceptMap/AdministrativeGender
+* https&#58;//fhir.standards.wales/ConceptMap/AdministrativeGender

-The **logical id** of the CodeSystem shall be in the form **DataStandardsCymru-[BusinessName]** e.g.
+The **logical id** of the CodeSystem shall be in the form **DataStandardsWales-[BusinessName]** e.g.
-* DataStandardsCymru-Ethnicity,
+* DataStandardsWales-Ethnicity,
-* DataStandardsCymru-MaritalStatus
+* DataStandardsWales-MaritalStatus

-The **name** of the resource - specifically the name.value.element - shall be in the form **DataStandardsCymru[BusinessName]** e.g.
+The **name** of the resource - specifically the name.value.element - shall be in the form **DataStandardsWales[BusinessName]** e.g.
-* DataStandardsCymruEthnicity
+* DataStandardsWalesEthnicity
-* DataStandardsCymruMaritalStatus
+* DataStandardsWalesMaritalStatus

 The **title** of the resource shall follow the name.value.element, using title case e.g.
-* Data Standards Cymru Ethnicity
+* Data Standards Wales Ethnicity
-* Data Standards Cymru Marital Status
+* Data Standards Wales Marital Status

-The **filename** of the CodeSystem shall be in the form **[ResourceType]-DataStandardsCymru-[BusinessName]** e.g.
+The **filename** of the CodeSystem shall be in the form **[ResourceType]-DataStandardsWales-[BusinessName]** e.g.
-* CodeSystem-DataStandardsCymru-Ethnicity
+* CodeSystem-DataStandardsWales-Ethnicity
-* ConceptMap-DataStandardsCymru-AdministrativeGender
+* ConceptMap-DataStandardsWales-AdministrativeGender

 ## Example CodeSystem